sysadminsavage/void-linux-rpi-image-maker/README.md

-# RPi Void Linux image maker by nixsalad
+# RPi Void Linux image maker
 a script to automate the building of custom void linux images for the Raspberry Pi
 This tool uses my modified version of [drist]() to run the build on a remote build server and copy the image back to the local client.